PaulTomchik/SettingUpSpark/Setting-Up-A-VirtualBox-Spark-Cluster.md

   1. Choose Install
   2. 'Enter' through the defaults until you get to *Configure the Network.*
     1. Select *eth1*
-  3. Name the server master.
+  3. Name the server spark.
   4. 'Enter' through the defaults.
-  5. Set username to 'master' and pick a password.
+  5. Set username to 'spark' and pick a password.
   6. 'Enter' through the defaults.
   7. Confirm disk partitioning.
   8. Choose no automatic updates.
 (Run `sudo apt-get update; sudo apt-get -y upgrade;` to update.)